gomorpheus/morpheus-docs/integration_guides/cloudbase-init.rst

 Setup
 -----

+..NOTE:: The Morpheus agent requires .net 4.0+.
+For TSL 1.2 .net 4.5.2 is required.
+Ensure a compatible version is installed on your Windows image.

 #.
 On your Windows VM download and install Cloudbase-init from https://cloudbase.it/cloudbase-init/
 #.
 Use the default settings, and **do not** run sysprep at the end of the install.
 #.
 Under C:\Program Files\Cloudbase Solutions\Cloudbase-Init\conf, edit the ``cloudbase-init.conf`` file, referring to the sample configuration below.
 If the image will be sysprepped, edit ``cloudbase-init-unattend.conf`` and ``unattend.xml`` as well.